aws-samples/Meta-Llama-on-AWS/text2sql-recipes/Llama3.2/README.md

-# RAG Recipes
+# Text2SQL using Llama 3.2

 This repository provides a *Cloudformation template* to deploy a SageMaker Environment where you can explore, test, and experiment Text-to-SQL using Llama 3.2

 ### Prerequisites
-To interact with the models, you need to [request access to the models in the region you will use](https://console.aws.amazon.com/bedrock/home?#/modelaccess)*.
+To interact with the models, you need to [request access to the models in the region you will use](https://console.aws.amazon.com/bedrock/home?#/modelaccess).
 Make sure to read and accept the end-user license agreements or EULA.

 ***Note:** To make sure that you have enough quotas to support your usage requirements, it's a best practice to monitor and manage your service quotas.
 Requests for Amazon SageMaker service quota increases are subject to review by AWS engineering teams.
 Also, service quota increase requests aren't immediately processed when you submit a request.
 After your request is processed, you receive an email notification.*